habanero-ui/habanero-vue/README.md

 ## Global Styles

-- To make the hover states lighter to match the Zeplin designs, should we use a different background color or opacty?
 - What kind of things should we do to facilitate Valid HTML when the components are used?

 ## Icons